ziminas1990/space-expansion/Doc/building-on-windows.md

-# Building in Windows 10
+# Building on Windows 10
 Windows is not a target platform for this project, but it is possible to build space-expansion on windows.
 This guide describes how to build space-expansion server on windows 10.
 Probably, you may use it to build server on windows 7 or 8 too.

 ## Installing required tools